Why is Vitamin D important for health?

 Because Vitamin D is a fat-soluble vitamin, any gut problem which affects your ability to absorb fat could also impact your Vitamin D levels.
 Something to be aware of if you have IBD, Crohn’s, celiac, or gluten sensitivity.

 Vitamin D deficiency affects bone health, and can result in a throbbing or achy feeling in your bones.
 This is often most noticeable in the knees and back.
 People who don’t have enough of this important vitamin can develop rickets.
 Lack of vitamin D also plays a role in osteoporosis, bone pain, and an increased risk of fractures.

 A common sign of Vitamin D deficiency is a sweaty scalp (this is one reason newborn babies are monitored for head sweats).
 A sweaty scalp could be an early sign of Vitamin D deficiency.

 If you think you are at risk, ask your Doctor for a blood test to assess your Vitamin D levels.
-With your Doctor’s support, start taking a quality Vitamin D3 supplement to meet new Government guidelines.
+With your Doctor’s support, start taking a quality Vitamin D3 supplement to meet UK Government guidelines.